glowbuzzer/gbr/examples/scara/README.md

-# Glowbuzzer Delta Robot Example
+# Glowbuzzer Scara Robot Example

 This example demonstrates a scara robot using the Glowbuzzer React framework.
-The application has two independent kinematics configurations: a simple 3-axis cartesian configuration and a single-axis auxilliary configuration.

 To run this example: